aron-bordin/neo-hpstr-jekyll-theme/theme-setup/index.md

 ### Top Menu - Navigation Links

-To add additional links in the drop down menu edit `_config.yml`.
+To add additional links in the menu edit `_config.yml`.
 Use the following format to set the URL and title for as many links as you'd like. *External links will open in a new window..* You can create a sub-category using the `submenu` item.
 Also, you can list your post categories setting the `type: 'categories'`

 {% highlight yaml %}